 I was in hospital for 4 days and was on heavy dose IV antibiotics.
 Patients were moved out of the hospital as quickly as possible to make beds available in the event that there was a COVID-19 crisis.
 I was sent home to recover.
 I would have to travel back to the hospital for an hour each day for 15 days to receive a heavy dose of IV antibiotics.
 I would also receive wound care at the same time as my legs and feet were heavily damaged from the infection.
 When the IV antibiotics were completed, I received another 14 days of heavy dose oral antibiotics… it has been a journey.

-My long standing battle with obesity and T2D has contributed to weakening me from time to time.
+My long standing battle with obesity and type 2 diabetes (T2D) has contributed to weakening me from time to time.

 When you are stressed out beyond belief, and you are not properly taking your meds, and you are fighting a depression that has caused you to stress eat incredible amounts of chocolate to cope, and you are not following up on doctor’s appointments…